On August 1, 2009, the new Post 9/11 GI Bill was introduced. It is distinctly different from the old Montgomery GI Bill programs.

 - Tuition is paid directly to the school instead of to the soldier

-- The amount of tuition benefit differs by state based on the highest tuition rates for public institutions in that state
+- The amount of tuition benefit differs by state but it pays for any in-state public institution tuition

 - Soldiers receive a book allowance of $1,000